thegooddocsproject/thegooddocsproject.github.io/contact.md

 As of 2019/2020 we have been holding weekly half-hour video conference calls.
 The timeslot often changes.
 Reach out to us to get an invitation.
 All interested in contributing are welcome.

+### Weekly Meeting Minutes

+Minutes from our weekly meetings can be accessed from [here](https://github.com/thegooddocsproject/governance/wiki/Weekly-Meetings).

 ### Code of Conduct

 We are nice to each other, in line with our [Code of Conduct](https://github.com/thegooddocsproject/governance/blob/master/CodeOfConduct.md).